JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 `sinh`, `cosh` and `tanh` and their inverses;
 more functions will be added in the future.
 Note that this way of obtaining the Taylor coefficients is not a *lazy* way, in particular for many independent variables.
-Yet, it is quite efficient, especially for the integration of ordinary differential equations, which is among the applications we have in mind (see [TaylorIntegration.jl](https://github.com/PerezHz/TaylorIntegration.jl)).
+Yet, the implementation is efficient enough, especially for the integration of ordinary differential equations, which is among the applications we have in mind (see [TaylorIntegration.jl](https://github.com/PerezHz/TaylorIntegration.jl)).

 ```@repl userguide